 My immediate family celebrates Thanksgiving with a traditional American dinner, which we all pitch in to prepare and clean up afterward.
 The dinner is accompanied by great discussions, games, laughter, roasted marshmallows, and singing with guitars and harmonies.

 It's a loving, creative gathering of parents, siblings, and kids, where we remember and appreciate the lives of our parents, aunts, uncles, and grandparents who have passed on, and of other family members living too far away to join us in California.

 I awoke this morning with a devout thanksgiving for my friends, the old and the new.

 — Ralph Waldo Emerson

 An Attitude of Gratitude

-Although my family is only a little bit Native American (Cherokee), I feel proud to see how many American foods, originally cultivated by the first inhabitants of this continent, have played such a major role in the health and survival of people worldwide.
+Although my family is only a little bit Native American (Mantaukett), I feel proud to see how many American foods, originally cultivated by the first inhabitants of this continent, have played such a major role in the health and survival of people worldwide.
 For that, alone, I am grateful.
 Yet Amerindians have shared so many additional things that have made our country great, that I find it disappointing we have not yet developed an equitable working relationship between our two cultures.

 © 2011 Sustainable Sue